-As I’ve written before, we tend to live under the illusion that things are stable when in fact they are always changing.
-We crave a straight line, but—like it or not—life is cyclical:
+For better or worse, we tend to live under the illusion that things are stable when in fact they are always changing.
+We crave a straight line of progress and increasing happiness, but like it or not life is cyclical:

 - Order → Disorder → Reorder

 - Orientation → Disorientation → Reorientation